dynamsoft-docs/license-server-docs/common/usageAlerts.md

 > * 14:00 Failure rate:51%, third email triggered
 > ...

+Other than that, when authorized devices are used offline, their usage during that time period will be submitted when they get online the next time and this will cause exceptions (an exception is defined when an excessive device is active at a given 3-minute time slot).
+Dynamsoft allows a number of exceptions per each License Item.
+With the passage of time and the increase in activity usage, this number also increases.
+At each check point (the 10-minute mark), if the ratio of raised exceptions to total allowed exceptions reaches the following targets, an email will be triggered as well.

+* 50%
+* 75%
+* 90%
+* 100%: The License Item is then deactivated.

 ## Questions

 ### Can I add multiple recipients for the email notification?